sagemath/sagewiki_to_gh-2022-10-10/days103.md

 The workshop will take place in St. Louis, MO at [[https://www.fontbonne.edu|Fontbonne University]].

-Lodginf will be shared Air BNBs or Dorms.
+Lodging will be shared Air BNBs or Dorms.

 '''How to come?'''
 The closest airport is Heraklion airport.
 From there, you can take a taxi (approx. 30 euros).